shaefelinger/codepedia/src/JS/modules.md

 ## Why use modules?

-In complex applications it makes sense to split JavaScript programs up into separate modules that can be imported when needed.
-Modern browsers  support module functionality natively.
+It makes sense to split JavaScript programs up into separate modules that can be imported when needed.

 There are a lot of benefits to using modules:

-**1) Maintainability:** Updating a single module is much easier when the module is decoupled from other pieces of code.
+**1) Maintainability:** Updating a single module is much easier

-**2) Namespacing:** In JavaScript, variables outside the scope of a top-level function are global.
-Sharing global variables between unrelated code is a big [no-no in development](http://c2.com/cgi/wiki?GlobalVariablesAreBad).
+**2) Namespacing:** Sharing global variables between unrelated code is a big [no-no in development](http://c2.com/cgi/wiki?GlobalVariablesAreBad).
 Modules allow us to avoid namespace pollution by creating a private space for our variables.

 **3) Reusability**

+Modern browsers  support module functionality natively.

 ------